 However, in terms of parallelisation, suboptimization is attractive because it provides more scope for parallelisation.
-For the primal simplex algorithm, suboptimization underpinned the work of Hall and McKinnon [9, 10].

-For dual suboptimization the major initialisation requires s BTRAN operations, where $s = |\mathcal{P}|$ .
+For the primal simplex algorithm, suboptimization underpinned the work of Hall and McKinnon [11, 12].
+As discussed by Hall [10], Wunderling [22] also experimented with suboptimization for the primal simplex method.
+For dual suboptimization the major initialisation requires s BTRAN operations, where $s = |\mathcal{P}|$.
 Following $t \leq s$ minor iterations, the major update requires t FTRAN operations, t FTRAN-DSE operations and up to t FTRAN-BFRT operations.
-The detailed design of the parallelisation scheme based on suboptimization is discussed in Section 3.
+The detailed design of the parallelisation scheme based on suboptimization is discussed in Sect.
+3.